gevhaz/reputation_and_regime_changes/README.md

 ```

 After that, the results of the thesis can be reproduced by calling one
-of the functions `run_initial_test()` or `run_main_test()`.
-For the
+of the functions `run_pure_regime_change_test()` or `run_main_test()`.
-initial test, only one argument is needed: the test number.
-It can be 1
+For the pure regime change test, only one argument is needed: the test
-or 2.
-The main test also takes the test number as the first argument but
+number.
+It can be 1 or 2.
+The main test also takes the test number as
-additionally needs to know which treaty to use to divide the regimes
+the first argument but additionally needs to know which treaty to use to
-into populations of ratifiers and non-ratifiers.
-This argument should be
+divide the regimes into populations of ratifiers and non-ratifiers.
+This
-"CCPR" or "PROTOCOL".
-There is also a third, optional argument that
+argument should be "CCPR" or "PROTOCOL".
+There is also a third, optional
-determines what type of plot will be produced.
-"BARS" for a bar plot and
+argument that determines what type of plot will be produced.
+"BARS" for
-"HISTOGRAM" for a histogram.
+a bar plot and "HISTOGRAM" for a histogram.
 An example test would be:

 ```
 run_main_test(1, "CCPR", "BARS")